Forex trading for beginners: How I supplemented my income in 12 months

-With this method of trading, you do not need to go through the learning and practicing curve.
-Rather, you only need to find a profitable trader who allows other trades to copy his trades.
+With this trading method, you do not need to go through the learning and practicing curve.
+Rather, you only need to find a profitable trader who allows other traders to copy his trades.
 They usually charge a fee for this.

 What happens is that your trading accounts are linked.
 So, when he makes a trade, it will also be executed on your trading platform.
 All you have to do is pay them the agreed fee.
 Then you can collect your profits when you want.

-This approach is best for people that have little or no time to study or trade on their own.
+This trading style is best for people that have little or no time to study or trade on their own.
 The only downside is that the other party is fully in control of your success as a trader.

-Are you aware that there are programs known as robots or Expert Advisors (EAs) that can automatically trade on your behalf?
+Are you aware that there are trading platforms known as robots or Expert Advisors (EAs) that can automatically trade on your behalf?

 Today, thanks to programming and coding, traders can instruct the robots on conducting market analysis, executing trades, managing trades and closing them.

 Once you have a profitable strategy, you can have it coded into an EA.